NSLS-II-BMM/BeamlineManual/docs/xafs.rst

 This file is typically stored in the same folder where the data files are written and is called by name when running an XAFS scan.

+Note that the concepts and language used in the INI file is repeated throughout the spreadsheets used for :numref:`beamline automation (Section %s) <automation>`.

 .. _ini: